Silhouette of a person lying in bed with an alarm clock and a person standing nearby

 I come to this work as an editorial professional who exists both within the publishing landscape and outside of it.
 As an experienced editor, I’m highly qualified to strengthen the literary and narrative elements of your work.
 But as someone who oversaw an entire news operation about the publishing industry, I see the business with a reporter’s distance and analytical precision.
 When I work with writers, I assess their projects with both an intimate editorial eye and a thousand feet up market-driven view.
 Additionally, I’m an expert on the changing book media landscape.
 Having evaluated thousands of books for journalistic coverage, I have a unique understanding of what drives attention and conversation in today’s shrinking field of book coverage.

-My Areas of Interest
+My Areas of Expertise

 I specialize in adult fiction, nonfiction, and memoir.
 When it comes to fiction, I work in several genres, including literary fiction, upmarket commercial fiction, and select genre fiction (sci-fi, speculative fiction, and thrillers).
-As someone who previously acquired short fiction for a magazine, I also have a deep love for editing short stories.
+As someone who previously acquired short fiction for a national magazine, I also have a deep love for editing short stories.
 In the nonfiction sphere, I enjoy working on narrative nonfiction about a wide variety of subjects, and I’m passionate about working on memoirs.
-I’m particularly fond of nonfiction and memoir with strong reported elements—as someone who’s overseen complex reported features for a national publication (and as an experienced reporter myself), I’m uniquely qualified to help writers push their reporting forward and develop additional layers of inquiry.
+I’m particularly fond of nonfiction and memoir with strong reported elements—as someone who’s overseen complex reported features for a national publication (and as a seasoned reporter myself), I’m uniquely qualified to help writers push their reporting forward and develop additional layers of inquiry.

 My Clientele